 2. No, we will not break your neck.

 Unlike what it looks like in the movies, it is nearly impossible to snap someone’s neck with your bare hands.
 Chiropractors are trained to deliver specific gentle adjustments to the spine, including the cervical spine (neck).
 This is an intentional adjustment to the bone (vertebrae).

 3. We went to school for a really long time, and we are doctors.

 Chiropractic school is just as long as medical school.
 You need to have the required credits to attend.
-Most chiropractors earn their bachelor’s degree and meet all of the science prerequisites and then continue on to chiropractic school.
+Most chiropractors earn their bachelor’s degree, meet all of the science prerequisites, and then continue to chiropractic school.
 During chiropractic school, a D.C. (doctor of chiropractic) earns 3065 classroom hours.
 Compare this to an M.D (medical doctor) who earns 2706 hours.
 To name some of the highly studied systems of chiropractors, we study 540 hours of Anatomy-Physiology, 360 hours of radiology, and 210 hours of orthopedics.
 This is higher than most other medical professions.

 4. There are different types of adjustments, so find the right chiropractor for you.

-5. You don’t need to come forever, but you are going to want to.
+5. You don’t need to come forever, but you will want to.

 Chiropractic is not a one-time fix.
 However, you may significantly decrease pain or symptoms after your initial adjustment.
 It takes time to undo the damage of poor posture, injury, or malposition of the spine, which is why your chiropractor will want to see you frequently in the beginning stages of your treatment plan.
-Frequent visits also help to establish muscle memory and joint memory to stay in proper alignment or “hold your adjustment.”
-You will even start to notice what your body feels like in proper alignment and sense when something is off, and you need an adjustment.
+Frequent visits also help establish muscle memory and joint memory to stay in proper alignment or “hold your adjustment.”
+You will even start to notice what your body feels like in proper alignment and sense when something is off and you need an adjustment.